UH-StudentServices/kurssisivu-backend/README.md

 ]
 ```

 **NOTE** response includes now keys _periods_ and _years_.
-The current version of fronend has a logic for calculationg the period of the course, see [here](https://github.com/UH-StudentServices/kurssisivu/blob/master/src/utils/semesters/index.js) which should be deprecated (since it does not work properly) and the period info provided by API used instead.
+The current version of the fronend has a logic for calculationg the period of the course (see [here](https://github.com/UH-StudentServices/kurssisivu/blob/master/src/utils/semesters/index.js)) which should be deprecated (since it does not work properly) and the period info provided by API used instead.

 ## Configuration